Pacific Press Publishing Association

-The Pacific Press Publishing Association, or Pacific Press for short, is one of two major Seventh-day Adventist publishing houses in North America.
+The Pacific Press Publishing Association, or Pacific Press for short, is the only remaining Seventh-day Adventist publishing house in North America, following its absorption of Review & Herald in 2014.
 It was founded in 1874 by James White in Oakland, California, and is now located in Nampa, Idaho.
 Its titles include theological works as well as books on topics such as vegetarianism and home schooling and owns its own printing operation.
-It is owned by the North American Division of Seventh-day Adventists.
+It is owned by the North American Division of the Seventh-day Adventists.